OctopusDeploy/blog/blog/2021-10/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

  - Deployment Patterns
 ---

 This blog post is part 5 of my safe schema updates series.

-The other posts in this series are available at the following links:
+We'll add links to the other posts in this series as they become available.

 !include <safe-schema-updates-posts>